-1) Property, plant and equipment (excluding leased assets)

-The estimated useful lives of the tangible assets are as follows:

-Buildings and Structures 10-50 years Machinery and delivery equipment 5-12 years years).

-2) Intangible fixed assets (excluding leased assets)

-Software for internal use is depreciated based on its estimated useful life in the Company (5
+1) Property, plant and equipment (excluding leased l assets) The straight-line method is employed.
+The estimated useful lives of the tangible asse ts are as follows: Buildings and Structures 10-50 years Machinery and delivery equipment 5-12 years 2) Intangible fixed assets (excluding leased asset s) The straight-line method is employed.
+Software for internal use is depreciated based years). on its estimated useful life in the Company (5